utkarsh4321/All-in-one-algo/README.md

 # All-in-one-algo
-This repo contains the different types of algorithm or program on different language.
+This repo contains different types of algorithms and programs in different programming languages.

+# Contribution Guide
+Just fork the repo.
+Create a program of your choice in any programming language.
+And submit your **PR**.